Call and Book Your Hotel Now!

 Domestic Toll-Free for US and Canada: 1-800-997-1438

-The charming city of Brussels is one of the greenest cities in the European continent, with about 8,000 hectares of green spaces, thanks to it's geographical location.
-This cultural city has no dearth of parks, gardens and other open spaces where you can have a walk, tour or even a refreshing picnic in the summer.
+The charming city of Brussels is one of the greenest cities in the European continent, with about 8,000 hectares of green spaces, thanks to its geographical geographical location.

-The parks in the city are artistically designed by famous architects and serve as major city attractions.
-Parks like The Cinquantenaire Park, Brussels Park, Josaphat Park, etc. are filled with plants of different varieties and statues.
-These parks provide a welcome respite from the noise and pollution of the city.
+The parks are artistically designed by famous architects and attract tourists and locals.
+Parks like Cinquantenaire Park, Brussels Park, and Josaphat Park etc. are packed with various trees, plants and statues.
+These parks provide a welcome respite from noise and pollution.

 The Bois de la Cambre is a public park situated on the brink of the Sonian Forest (or Sonian Wood, French: Foret de Soignes, Dutch: Zoniënwoud).
-The park lies on the south-eastern edge of Brussels.
-The Sonian Wood is spread across 4,421 hectares and covers over three Regions of Belgium, while the Bois de la Cambre covers an area of 1.23 sq.kms and consists of a lake with Robinson's island.
+The park of 122.34 hectares (302.3 acres) lies south of the Brussels Capital Region.
+The park consists of two large parts.
+The northern part is home to 19th-century buildings, and the southern part consists of a 6 hectares (15 acres) artificial lake with Robinson Island.

-The Cinquantenaire Park (French: Parc du Cinquantenaire means Park of the Fiftieth Anniversary) is a 30 hectares urban park which covers the eastern part of the European Quarter in Brussels.
-The Royal Military Museum occupies the northern part of the park while the southern part is dedicated to the Jubelpark museum or the Cinquantenaire Museum and the AutoWorld Museum.
-The park also consists of other attractions like the Temple of Human Passions and the Great Mosque of Brussels.
+Parc du Cinquantenaire (Cinquantenaire Park, French: Parc du Cinquantenaire) is a 30 hectares (74 acres) urban park which covers the eastern part of the European Quarter in Brussels.
+The Royal Military Museum occupies the northern part of the park, while the southern part is dedicated to the Art & History Museum (formerly Cinquantenaire Museum) and the Autoworld vintage car museum.
+The park also has other attractions like the Temple of Human Passions and the Great Mosque of Brussels.

-Designed by Edmond Galoppin the Josaphat Park (French: Parc Josaphat) is a public park which is situated in the Schaerbeek municipality.
-The park houses a football stadium, an elementary school, a tennis club along with some pretty ponds.
-It has many sculptures which are created by renowned sculptors like Victor Rousseau, Jules Lagae and Albert Desenfans.
+Designed by Edmond Galoppin, Josaphat Park (French: Parc Josaphat) is a public park located in the Schaerbeek municipality.
+The park houses a football stadium, an elementary school, a tennis club, municipal greenhouses, playgrounds, cafes, and some pretty ponds.
+Josaphat park contains many sculptures created by renowned sculptors like Victor Rousseau, Jules Lagae and Albert Desenfans.

-The Square Ambiorix is one of the prettiest parks in the city and consists of walking paths, gardens, ponds, a waterfall & many 19th-century sculptures.
-The garden is situated in the middle of the European district and is a peaceful place located within the walking distance of the Berlaymont building and the Place du Luxembourg, the seat of the European Parliament.
+Square Ambiorix is one of the prettiest parks in the city and consists of walking paths, gardens, ponds, a waterfall & many 19th-century sculptures.
+The garden is situated in the middle of the European district.
+It is a peaceful place within walking distance of the Berlaymont building and the Place du Luxembourg, the seat of the European Parliament.

-The Woluwe Park (French: Parc de Woluwe) lies in the Woluwe-Saint-Pierre municipality and offers vast greenery, extensive lawns, and a huge variety of rare natural vegetation.
-The Mellaerts ponds and the wet meadows, which lie inside the park, are places which are visited by a variety of migratory birds like swans, ducks, herons, gulls, butterflies, etc. every year.
+The Woluwe Park (French: Parc de Woluwe) lies in the Woluwe-Saint-Pierre municipality and contains extensive lawns, winding paths and a huge variety of rare natural vegetation.
+The Mellaerts ponds and the wet meadows, which lie inside the park, are visited by various migratory birds like swans, ducks, herons, gulls, butterflies, etc., every year.